handrews/OpenAPI-Specification/src/oas.md

 Using a `contentEncoding` of `base64url` ensures that URL encoding (as required in the query string and in message bodies of type `application/x-www-form-urlencoded`) does not need to further encode any part of the already-encoded binary data.

-The `contentMediaType` keyword is redundant if the media type is already set:
+While `contentMediaType` is the JSON Schema keyword for describing a media type, the primary OpenAPI Specificaton mechanisms for describing media types are:

-* as the key for a [MediaType Object](#media-type-object)
+* the parent key of a [MediaType Object](#media-type-object)
-* in the `contentType` field of an [Encoding Object](#encoding-object)
+* the `contentType` field of an [Encoding Object](#encoding-object)

 If the [Schema Object](#schema-object) will be processed by a non-OAS-aware JSON Schema implementation, it may be useful to include `contentMediaType` even if it is redundant.
+The `contentMediaType` keyword can be used to narrow the media type, e.g. by using `contentMediaType: "image/png"` when the media type is otherwise defined as `image/*`, or by setting any `contentMediaType` if the other media type is `*/*`.
+Note, however, that except when explicitly required to examine the kewyord by this specification (see [Deferring `contentType` to the Schema Object](#deferring-content-type-to-the-schema-object) under the [Encoding Object](#encoding-object)), tools MAY make assumptions solely based on the Media Type Object's key or the Encoding Object's `contentType` field.
-However, if `contentMediaType` contradicts a relevant Media Type Object or Encoding Object, then `contentMediaType` SHALL be ignored.
+In all cases, if the `contentMediaType` contradicts, rather than matches or narrows, the other media type, then `contentMediaType` SHALL be ignored.

 See [Complete vs Streaming Content](#complete-vs-streaming-content) for guidance on streaming binary payloads.